Decision Sciences Course Offerings

 219 – Foundations for Data Science (3)

 Prerequisite: DATA 101.
 Skills and tools in acquiring, parsing, manipulating, and preparing data for statistical analysis.
-Course previously taught as BUAD 219.
 Cross-listed as CPSC 219 and DATA 219.

 259 – Applied Statistics and Business Research (3)

 Prerequisite:STAT 180 or similar Statistics course.
 This course introduces students to the scientific method to facilitate their understanding of what constitutes good and bad research and enable them to design and conduct research studies.
 In addition, the course provides students with skills necessary to analyze, synthesize and evaluate statistical information in order to make informed and appropriate decisions in the workplace and to prepare students for research courses in graduate school.
-Course previously taught as BUAD 259.
+Students may elect to conduct the group project on an individual basis to also complete the university’s experiential learning requirement.

 353 – Decision Analysis (3)